OstapHEP/ostap/README.md

 Сonda
 -----
-OstapHep is now available on the conda-forge channel.
+OstapHep is now available on the conda-forge channel https://github.com/conda-forge/ostaphep-feedstock.
 You can get ostap with conda using the following steps:

 Install mininconda